kketzal/RepData_PeerAssessment2/PA2_template.md

 ### 3. Storm Data - Cleaning the Data

-In the official documentation, [here](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf), we can read that there are 48 event types (chapter 7, points from 7.1 to 7.48), and we have 985 event types in our dataset.
+In the official documentation, [here](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf), we can read that there are 48 event types (chapter 7, points from 7.1 to 7.48, or the Storm Data Event Table in the page 6 of the above PDF document), and we have 985 event types in our dataset.
 We'll need to transform and reduce them.

 In first place, we are going to know how many ocurrences of each event type there are in our *sub_data* dataset.